IceFireDB/IceFireDB/README.md

-Based on cutting-edge computer science, the IceFireDB project integrates new ideas and research in the fields of message passing, event instruction processing, data consistency and replication, decentralized network, reliable data storage, high-performance network framework, etc.The team of researchers and engineers at IceFireDB combines the cutting-edge ideas from distributed systems and concurrent databases.
+Based on cutting-edge computer science, the IceFireDB project integrates new ideas and research in the fields of message passing, event instruction processing, data consistency and replication, decentralized network, reliable data storage, high-performance network framework, etc. The team of researchers and engineers at IceFireDB combines the cutting-edge ideas from distributed systems and concurrent databases.
 These ideas combine collision-free replication data types (CRDT) and decentralized appendix-only logs, which can be used to simulate the variable sharing state between peers in P2P applications to create a new data infrastructure with high security, high performance and low latency.

 The core of IceFireDB architecture is geographically distributed event source and decentralized Log source, with log-level CRDT replication.In order to realize the consistency of replication, IceFireDB provides a stable decentralized networking model, which allows the combination of public networks among different sites.
 Multiple IceFireDB nodes can be run inside each site, and RAFT network can be formed between nodes, which ensures the data consistency and stable storage within the same site.